lroellin/old-vulnerable-php-app/README.md

 2. Wait some time (few seconds)
 3. Try http://localhost:1234
 4. If it says there's a PDO timeout, wait some more...
+5. It it doesn't come up within some time, run it without the daemon parameter (`docker-compuse up`) and you will see the output

 If you want to audit user related stuff, there's are two users registered.